MTG/sens-sensor/README.md

 You can simply run the SENS code in any device that has a microphone input, like a laptop.

 For this, you should, first, follow de instructions in [Environment set up](#environment-set-up) to prepare your working environment.
+Download the required models from <a href="https://zenodo.org/records/15348686">Zenodo</a> and place them in **sens-sensor/data/models/**.
 Then, it is advised to check [Code Structure](#code-structure) to understand how the code works.
 Do not forget to calibrate the microphone, check [Microphone calibration](#microphone-calibration).
 To run, simply do
 ```
 # Open three terminals and activate the environment in all of them